in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 public class CourseResource {

 ```
-Important thing to note
+An important thing to note
 - @CrossOrigin(origins = { "http://localhost:3000", "http://localhost:4200" }) - Allow requests from specific origins
-- We will use 3000 to run React and Vue JS apps and we use 4200 to run Angular apps.
+- We will use 3000 to run React and Vue JS apps, and we use 4200 to run Angular apps.
 Hence we are allowing requests from both ports.

 If you refresh the page again, you would see the response from server printed in the console.

-We would need to use the data from response and show it on the component.
-In react, we use state to do that.
+We would need to use the data from the response and show it on the component.
+In React, we use the state to do that.

-Following snippet highlights the important changes
+Following snippet highlights the significant changes

 ```
 class ListCoursesComponent extends Component {